 High Street Conservation Area

-High Street is a compact conservation area in England, covering approximately 8.9 hectares of protected landscape.
-It is designated in 1979 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
-Within the conservation area there are 17 listed buildings of architectural or historic importance.
+High Street is a small conservation area in England, covering approximately 2.6 hectares of protected landscape.
+It is designated in 1982, reflecting the area's longstanding cultural and architectural significance.
+The area includes 8 listed buildings recognised for their heritage value.

 Note: There are 5 conservation areas with this name in the UK.